Our 2018-2019 team

 To use our accomplishments to inspire teens and the community to resist the fear of failing by trying new endeavors.

 I’m 15 years old and going into 10th grade.
 This will be my first year on the team.
 I’ve been homeschooled for 7 years.
 I’m interested in programming, design, and team branding.
 In my free time, I like to draw, cook, and play video games.

 Hi, my name is Jacob.
-I am sixteen years old and going into 11th grade.
+I am seventeen years old and going into 11th grade.
 I have been homeschooled my whole life.
 This will be my 4th year doing FTC.
 I enjoy making prototypes and custom parts for our robot.
 In my spare time I play soccer, video games, and swim.